OpenDataServices/os4d/docs/development/translation.md

 In general, internationalisation is a task during the development of the Single Source of Truth (SSOT) for a standard.
 Translation can take place as part of the core development process, or by supporting community translations, and localisation is a part of implementation support in particular countries and contexts.

-### Internationalisation patterns

-* **Schema design** - check that any data structures are not based on local cultural assumptions, or known falsehoods.
-There are a number of [lists of 'falsehoods programmers believe'](https://github.com/kdeldycke/awesome-falsehood) that provide a useful corrective to assumptions that might otherwise make it tricky to use data structures to represent names, addresses, locations or other information from particular parts of the world.

-* **Cross-linking** - when linking to documentation from within schema field descriptions, use {lang} tokens, and replace these when compiling schemas and documentation, so that users are always linked to their own language versions of the documentation.

-* **Examples** - consider the cultural relevance of the examples used in documentation, or expore whether examples can be generated using tools that support localisation.

 ```eval_rst
 .. todo::